-OTTAWA -- Following a three-day virtual party convention where a vote by party delegates took a surprising turn, Conservative Leader Erin O'Toole held a press conference to announce he is rebranding the Conservative Party of Canada as the New Democratic Party.
+OTTAWA -- Following a three-day virtual party convention where a vote by party delegates took a surprising turn that have many questioning whether the party is serious about forming government, Conservative Leader Erin O'Toole held a press conference to announce he is rebranding the Conservative Party of Canada as the New Democratic Party.

-"This was clearly a vote that I wanted to go the other way.
-In my speech I tried to explain to Canadians that we were a modern party with sane ideas," O'Toole told reporters.
+"This was clearly a vote I wanted to go the other way.
+I wanted to rebrand the CPC as its own ready-to-lead party that had sane, modern ideas," O'Toole told reporters.

-Some long-time CPC members have stated this vote did not actually represent the will of the majority of the party and that they are concerned that being a second NDP is not a good strategy for winning elections.
+Some long-time CPC members have stated this vote did not actually represent the will of the majority of the party and that they are concerned that being another NDP is not a good strategy for winning elections.

 "I can't be an NDP member!
-I run a business and the CPC is the only party that doesn't want to take all my money and spend it on work-from-home chairs for public-sector workers," Reggie Myers, owner of a sporting goods store and longtime CPC member told our reporter.
+I run a business and the CPC is the only party that doesn't want to take all my money and spend it on work-from-home chairs for public-sector underwater basket weavers," Reggie Myers, owner of a sporting goods store and longtime CPC member told our reporter.

-"Plus, I'm too old to wear orange without looking ridiculous and pot gives me the spins now."
+"Plus, I'm too old to wear orange without looking ridiculous and smoking pot now gives me the spins."

 Some of the Conservative delegates from the convention are defending the controversial vote.

-"The NDP have real principles and they stick by them no matter how much it makes actually implementing those principles impossible," stated Karen Kenney, a delegate from Stavely, Alberta.
+"We respect the NDP so we thought "why not us?"
+They have real principles and they are willing to stick by them no matter how much it makes actually implementing those principles impossible," stated Karen Kenney, a delegate from Stavely, Alberta.

-"It takes real character to consistently choose to stay irrelevant by pursuing the perfect over the good."
+"It takes real character to consistently choose to stay irrelevant by engaging in non-stop alienating purity tests."

 When asked if he was concerned that the Liberals seemed determined to trigger an election, O'Toole replied, "Ha, why would I be?
-Honestly, this job is way less stressful when nobody expects your party to win."
+Honestly, this job is way less stressful when winning is off the table."